fbpx

 On the first floor of the Tarrant County Family Courthouse, you will find the IV-D (pronounced “four D”) courts.
 These IV-D courts are created by statute to handle child support and paternity cases initiated by the Texas AG.

-On the third floor of the Tarrant County Family Courthouse, you’ll find the District Clerk who has records relating to resolved matters.
+On the third floor of the Tarrant County Family Courthouse, you’ll find the District Clerk with records relating to resolved matters.
 You can get and pay for copies of documents here and even get certified copies of documents.

-On the fourth floor of the Tarrant County Family Courthouse, you will find the even-numbered courts – which are the 322nd, the 324th, and the 360th District Courts.
-Each court also has an Associate Judge and you’ll find the Associate Judges for each court on the same floor as the district court.
+On the fourth floor of the Tarrant County Family Courthouse, you will find the even-numbered courts—the 322nd, 324th, and 360th District Courts.
+Each court also has an Associate Judge, who is on the same floor as the district judge.

 Associate judges handle a variety of matters including temporary orders, enforcements, preliminary matters, and even trials by consent.